 To be fair, while some of the colleges were considered highly selective, none of the schools were Ivy League-caliber.
 Even so, 15 acceptance letters is pretty good, and you might be wondering if my kids were super kids with perfect academic records and a history of solving world hunger.

 They had average GPAs with strong, varied extracurricular activities.
 If that sounds like your kid, then relax.
 There is hope.

 Advice for parents with teens who have average GPAs

 Listen to expert advice.

-Our high school employs dedicated college counselors to help shepherd both the kids and the parents through the college application process.
-I know that we were fortunate to have them, but I will take a little credit for my kids’ application successes, because I was smart enough to listen to the expert advice the counselors offered.
+Our high school employs dedicated college counselors to help shepherd both the teens and the parents through the college application process.
+I know that we were fortunate to have them, but I will take a little credit for my kids’ application successes because I was smart enough to listen to the expert advice the counselors offered.

 The college application process certainly has become more nuanced than I remember it from back when I was the one applying to college.
 If you and your child are hoping for a lot of merit aid, or to play a collegiate sport, or to be admitted to a highly competitive university, you could benefit from some expert advice.
 If your high school doesn’t have dedicated college counselors, it is worth it to hire one, or at the very least to research the process and become an expert yourself.

 One piece of advice our college counselors gave us was to demonstrate a genuine interest in the colleges our teens were applying to.
 This was useful advice.
 Making the effort to drive to an on-campus visit does show a college that you really do think you might want to go there.
 Colleges want to extend acceptances to kids who might actually attend, which helps improve their yield ratio.